Back to Reggaeton Tour

-Back to Reggaeton was a concert tour by Puerto Rican reggaeton recording artist Don Omar to celebrate the 25th anniversary of his musical career and support his similarly titled EP.
+Back to Reggaeton was a concert tour by Puerto Rican singer Don Omar to celebrate the 25th anniversary of his musical career and support his similarly titled EP.
 The tour consisted on two legs and of 40 concerts across the United States and Canada.
 The tour kicked off at Reading, Pennsylvania, on March 7, 2024, and concluded at Elmont, New York, on September 15, 2024.
 Initially, a first leg with 21 shows were announced, grossing over US$17,8 million and selling over 150,000 tickets.
 Following the success, second leg with more shows were added.
 Back to Reggaetón is the artist`s first major headlining tour in a decade and his first since The Kingdom Tour with Daddy Yankee in 2015-16.
 Eventually, it was ranked 10th at Billboard Top 10 Latin Tours of 2024 with 335,000 tickets sold, grossing over US$39.2 million of dollars on 39 shows.